Crispino e la comare: Performance history

 The premiere took place on 28 February 1850 at the Teatro San Benedetto in Venice.

-The work was very popular during the 19th century, and was a favourite of Italian touring companies in the Americas, and in the Asia-Pacific region.
+The work was very popular during the 19th century, and it was a favourite of Italian touring companies in the Americas and in the Asia-Pacific region.

-It had its London premiere on 17 November 1857 at St James's Theatre.
+The piece had its London premiere on 17 November 1857 at St James's Theatre.
 It was first performed in Paris on 4 April 1865 in Italian by the Théâtre Italien and was performed on 18 September 1869 as Le Docteur Crispin, with a French translation by Charles Nuitter and Alexandre Beaumont, at the Théâtre de l'Athénée on the rue Scribe.
 Its Calcutta premiere was in 1867 at the Calcutta Opera House, and its Australian premiere was on 11 August 1871 at the Princess Theatre (Melbourne).

+The opera debuted in the United States in 1865 in New York.
+It was later staged by the Metropolitan Opera in 1919 and by the Amato Opera in 1980.

-Though it was rarely performed in the 20th century, the Festival della Valle d'Itria in Martina Franca, Italy staged the work as part of its 39th opera festival in July 2013.
+Though it was rarely performed in the 20th century, the Festival della Valle d'Itria in Martina Franca, Italy, staged the work as part of its 39th opera festival in July 2013.
 Bass-baritone Domenico Colaianni sang Crispino, while the role of Annetta was taken by Stefania Bonfadelli.